mcallegari/qlcplus-docs/pages/10.fixture-definition-editor/chapter.v4.md

 # Fixture Definition Editor

-The Fixture Definition Editor is a separate application bundled together with QLC+ for creating and modifying [fixture definitions](/basics/glossary-and-concepts#fixtures).
-Having a fixture definition for each of your lights allows QLC+ to know how to control them.
+The Fixture Definition Editor is a separate application bundled together with QLC+ for creating and modifying [fixture definitions](/basics/glossary-and-concepts#fixtures).<br>
+Having a fixture definition for each of your lights allows QLC+ to know how to control them.<br>
+When creating a new fixture definition, please validate it with the [online fixture validator](https://www.qlcplus.org/fixture_validator.php).
+It will help you to make a correct definition.<br>

 ## Saving your fixture definitions